psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall require the value of `redirect_uri` to exactly match one of the pre-registered redirect URIs;
 1. shall require user authentication at LoA 2 as defined in [X.1254] or more;
 1. shall require explicit consent by the user to authorize the requested scope if it has not been previously authorized;
-1. should verify that the authorization code (section 1.3.1 of [RFC6749]) has not been previously used;
+1. shall reject an authorization code (section 1.3.1 of [RFC6749]) if it has been previously used;
 1. shall return token responses that conform to section 4.1.4 of [RFC6749];
 1. shall return the list of granted scopes with the issued access token;
 1. shall provide opaque non-guessable access tokens with a minimum of 128 bits of entropy where the probability of an attacker guessing the generated token is less than or equal to 2^(-160) as per [RFC6749] section 10.10;